writerthethinker1/testing-blog/_posts/2019/Dec/2019-12-31-Math-Theories.md

   * Axioms, Postulates, Definition:
     * Taken to be true by themselves.
 (Like building blocks).
   * Propositions, Lemmas, Corollaries, Theorem:
     * True by means of proof (demonstration).
 (Made up of the building blocks and other things like themselves).

 ---

 This wraps up the thought organization in math and the like.
 It's very reductionist and a strength in one area aids in others.
 You might have seen so when you see geometry used in most branches of math or perhaps when making a miscalculation in a computation that left subsequent computations erroneous---every part or piece was important for the conclusion.
 In a broader sense, the sentences we say run on the same machinery in the mind.
 See you next post! <i class="fas fa-meteor"></i>

-(づ｡◕‿‿◕｡)づ